xhs345/resque-lock-timeout/README.md

 While other UpdateNetworkGraph jobs will be placed on the queue, the Locked class will check Redis to see if any others are executing with the same arguments before beginning.
-If another is executing the job will be aborted.
+If another is executing the job will be aborted, if defined `lock_failed` will be called with the job arguments.

+### Custom Lock Key

 If you want to define the key yourself you can override the `lock` class method in your subclass, e.g.